Quantum-Detectors/xspress-detector/QD-CHANGELOG.rst

 Changed:

-- Increased the size of the X3X2ListModeFrameDecoder buffer to 12,800 TCP frames (100MB) per channel as the default value of 5 meant that old buffer data was being overwritten before it was being processed when the Xspress system was generating a large number of events
+- Increased the size of the X3X2ListModeFrameDecoder buffer to 12,800 TCP frames (100MB) per receiver as the default value of 5 meant that old buffer data was being overwritten before it was being processed when the Xspress system was generating a large number of events
 - Added logging to check the time frames and time stamps do not decrease